Over 500 players have already placed their trust in us.

 Padel

-Padel was born in Mexico.
-A racket sport derived from tennis, it is played on a smaller court, surrounded by glass and fencing.
+Padel originated in Mexico.
+A racket sport derived from tennis, it is played on a smaller court, enclosed by glass and wire mesh.

 The score is calculated as in tennis.
-Another similarity is that the balls have identical exteriors but with slightly less pressure to prevent them from bouncing too quickly.
-This is a team sport, as it is played in doubles according to the official rules.
-However, it is possible to see some smaller courts, suitable for singles play.
+Another similarity is that the balls have the same exterior but with slightly less pressure to prevent excessively fast bounces.
+While it's a team sport played in doubles according to official rules, some courts are smaller and adapted for singles play.

-Its main difference is that balls can be played after bouncing off glass or against fences .
-However, the main rule is that the ball must be on the ground before it can be played after bouncing off one of the walls.
-Despite this, non-bouncing shots such as net volleys or smashes are common in the game.
+Its main difference is that balls can be played after bouncing off the glass or the wire mesh .
+However, the fundamental rule is that the ball must touch the ground before it can be played again after bouncing off one of the walls.
+Despite this, shots without a bounce, such as volleys at the net or smashes, are common in the game.

-The sport takes the codes of tennis and adds a spectacular touch.
-In padel, it's possible to exit through the side doors to play a ball that bounces off the back glass, which results in magical points.
+The sport adopts the rules of tennis while adding a spectacular touch.
+Indeed, in Padel, it is possible to exit through the side doors to play a ball that has bounced off the back glass, resulting in magical points.

 THE GROUND

-The pitch is 20 metres long and 10 metres wide, surrounded by fences and glass on the sides.
+The field measures 20 meters long by 10 meters wide, surrounded by fencing and glass on the sides.

-A net and two service boxes constitute the playing surface (no lane lines, no baselines).
+A net and two service boxes make up the playing surface (no alley lines, no baseline lines).

-A rear window topped with a grid closes the court across its entire width.
+A glass back wall topped with wire mesh closes off the court across its entire width.

 THE SERVICE

-Easier than in tennis, the engagement is made from below after the ball bounces on the ground (without hitting the ball higher than the waist).
-It must be crossed, always starting from the right to the left (as in tennis).
+Easier than in tennis, the serve is made from below after the ball bounces on the ground (without hitting the ball higher than waist height).
+It must be a cross-court shot, always starting from the right and moving to the left (as in tennis).

-A serve that touches the net is also considered a fault if it brushes the net and then touches the net after only one bounce.
+A serve that touches the net is also considered a fault if it grazes the net and then touches the net after making only one bounce.

-However, the serve that hits the glass after the bounce is considered "valid" and the exchange can then continue.
+However, a serve that hits the glass after the bounce is considered "valid" and the rally can then continue.

 EXCHANGES

-In the exchange, after bouncing on the ground, the ball can touch any other surface multiple times (except the ground).
-Thus, the door handle, the fences, the walls... everything is part of the field and reserves unexpected trajectories.
+During a rally, after bouncing on the ground, the ball can hit any other surface multiple times (except the ground).
+Therefore, the door handle, fences, walls… everything is part of the court and can lead to unexpected trajectories.

-The second bounce on the ground scores the loss of the point for the receivers.
-Likewise, a ball that, after a first bounce on the ground, goes out of the crease.
-A ball that, after bouncing off a wall, returns to the striker's court also scores a point.
-On the other hand, after crossing the net, any ball that first touches a surface other than the ground is a "fault" for the sender.
+The second bounce on the ground results in a loss of the point for the receiver.
+Similarly, a ball that, after its first bounce on the ground, goes out of bounds also results in a loss of the point.
+A ball that, after bouncing off a wall, returns to the batter's court also scores a point.
+However, after crossing the net, any ball that first touches any surface other than the ground is a fault for the receiver.

 WHO IS PADEL FOR?